rancher/community-catalog/templates/traefik/1/README.md

 ### Info:

- This template deploys traefik active load balancers on top of Rancher.
+ This template deploys Traefik active load balancers on top of Rancher.
 The configuration is generated and updated with confd from Rancher metadata.
  It would be deployed in hosts with label traefik_lb=true.

 ### Config: